 Bullfinch.
 As you walk along the paths keep a look out for the bright peachy breasts of a male bullfinch in the hedges and trees; their bills are specially adapted to eat seeds and buds but in summer you may see them catching insects to feed to their young.

 Cetti's warbler.
 These small brown birds are true skulkers but listen for their loud bursts of song from the cover of reeds or scrub; if you're lucky you may catch sight of a dark warbler dashing through.

 Shoveler.
 In 2014 a pair of these distinctive ducks bred at Upton Warren - the first time in Worcestershire since 1947.
-In 2017 there were two families of this scarce UK breeding duck.
+In 2019, there were four families of this scarce UK breeding duck.

 Baird's sandpiper.
-This is just one of many rare birds that visit both The Moors and The Flashes pools during spring and autumn when birds are migrating to and from summer breeding grounds (often in the Arctic or Scandinavia) and wintering grounds (often Africa).
+This is just one of many rare birds that have visited both The Moors and The Flashes pools during spring and autumn when birds are migrating to and from summer breeding grounds (often in the Arctic or Scandinavia) and wintering grounds (often Africa).

-Seasonal highlights SUMMER Avocet, little ringed plover, oystercatcher, black-headed gull, Mediterranean gull, banded demoiselle AUTUMN Shoveler, teal, lapwing, passage waders (often unusual birds), southern hawker dragonfly Snipe, curlew, water rail, kingfisher, siskin, redpoll, redwing,
+Seasonal highlights SPRING Yellow wagtail, reed warbler, sedge warbler, common tern, cuckoo, black-tailed godwit and other passage waders SUMMER Avocet, little ringed plover, oystercatcher, black-headed gull, Mediterranean gull, banded demoiselle AUTUMN Shoveler, teal, lapwing, passage waders (often unusual birds), southern hawker dragonfly WINTER Snipe, curlew, water rail, kingfisher, siskin, redpoll, redwing, fieldfare, otter